Quiet Water Paddling in Western North Carolina

 Many of the quiet water opportunities in Western North Carolina are due to hydro power dams built by various electric companies.
 This is a map of some of these hydro lakes.

-- Lake Glenville also called Thorpe Reservoir.
+Lake Glenville also called Thorpe Reservoir.
 The best public access for kayaking is located at the north end of the lake off of NC Highway 107.
 The turn off is for Pine Creek Road.
 We like the access provided by Ralph Andrews Park.
 There is a campground at Ralph Andrews Park.
 See Lake Glenville Map for more information.
+Duke Power has greatly improved access to the lake and has a realy nice access further up the road from the Andrews Park access area.

-- Julian Price Lake In July of 2009 we had a nice paddle on Julian Price Lake--a small lake off the Blueridge Parkway.
+Julian Price Lake In July of 2009 we had a nice paddle on Julian Price Lake--a small lake off the Blueridge Parkway.
+This is in a completely different part of Western NC from the lakes above.